pinkbunkadoo/matey/README.md

-Matey is a work in progress and many features are not fully functional yet.
+Matey (aka Sketch) is a work in progress, and some features are not yet fully functional.

 <h3>Installation</h3>
-Matey (sketch) requires Electron (https://electronjs.org/) and Node.js.
+Electron (https://electronjs.org/) and Node.js are required in order to run Matey.